-3.2.5 Regional Play Space and Picnic Area
+3.2.5 Play Space and Picnic Area

-A new regional level play space will provide a visual feature at the centre of the foreshore and a major attraction for families.
+A new play space will provide a visual feature at the centre of the foreshore and a major attraction for families.
 The playground will be a high quality, contemporary play space designed for all ages and abilities and will reflect the coastal qualities and themes of its landscape setting.
-It will replace both the current playground and skate park, although the current skate park is envisaged to remain in its current location until is it considered unsafe or requires substantial repairs.